coderfish/learngit/readme.txt

-ttt...Git is a distributed version control system.
+Git is a distributed version control system.
 Git is free software.
-sz is a pig